Housing advice if you are 16 or 17

 I’m 18 or over and I’ve got nowhere to live – where can I go for help?

-If you are 18 or over and are at risk of homelessness you should contact the housing team of your local district or borough council.
-They can give you advice and help you to find somewhere to live.
-Contact them Monday to Friday, 9am – 5pm.
+If you are 18 or older and have no place to live, you can get help.
+You should call the housing team at your local council.
+They can help you find a place to stay.
+You can contact them from Monday to Friday, 9 am – 5 pm.

-The Housing Options Team can refer you to BHT Sussex for housing support:
+The Housing Options Team can also send you to BHT Sussex for more help with housing.

-For more information, please visit the website of:
+For more information, please visit the BHT Sussex website.

 Housing support for disabled or vulnerable adults

-Find out about supported housing for working age adults with a physical or learning disability, mental health problems or a condition that makes them vulnerable.
+Find out about supported housing for working-age adults with a physical or learning disability, mental health problems, or a condition that makes them vulnerable, and temporary accommodation with on-site support if you

-Sheltered housing scheme run by local district or borough councils or a housing association support adults with disabilities.
+Sheltered housing schemes (run by local district or borough councils or housing associations) support adults with disabilities.

 Find a place to live

-Moving out of home is a big step.
-It is expensive and may take you a while to find somewhere.
+Moving out of your family home is a big change.
+It can cost a lot of money and might take some time to find somewhere to live.

 Renting

-If you are on housing benefit, you can claim benefits to cover the rent of a room in a shared house or flat until you are 35.
+If you lived in special supported housing before and got help with your rent, you may get help to pay for a room in a shared house or flat until you turn 35.

 Buying a flat or house